-The services sector includes such activities as wholesale and retail trade, transportation and construction.
-Agriculture was mainly dominated by livestock keeping (beef and dairy), bee keeping, and agroforestry while industries and manufacturing include small-scale production of consumer goods.
+The services sector includes such activities as wholesale and retail trade and tourism.
+Agriculture is mainly dominated by crop farming and livestock production while industries and manufacturing include production of consumer goods such as plastics, furniture, textiles, and food processing.